JHumphreys89/security_plus/domains/domain_one.md

 #### Hackers

-_An inidividual who exploits vulnerabilities in computer systems, networks, or firewalls to gain unauthorized access.
+_An individual who exploits vulnerabilities in computer systems, networks, or firewalls to gain unauthorized access.
 It is important to note that there are different types of hacking._

 ###### Authorized